kstenerud/concise-encoding/cte-specification.md

 ### URI

-Uniform Resource Identifier, structured in accordance with [RFC 3986](https://tools.ietf.org/html/rfc3986).
+The Uniform Resource Identifier must be structured according to [RFC 3986](https://tools.ietf.org/html/rfc3986).
 Instances of the double-quote character(`"`), control characters, whitespace characters, line break characters, and any [problematic characters](#human-editability) must be percent-encoded.

 URIs use the encoding type `u`.